RHIZOSPHERE: EDUCATION

 The hormones produced by fungi regulate plants’ development, and antibiotic substances secreted into the soil protect them from pathogens, while plants’ phytohormones stimulate the growth of hyphae in fungi.
 On the other hand, extracellular mycelium creates connections between the roots of nearby plants of various species.
 The resulting structures, called mycorrhizal networks, enable the transfer of nutrients and chemical information between plants, and also bind soil particles into aggregates, stimulating soil-forming processes.

 A Journey Into the Underground “THE BEST LESSON EVER!
-BIOLOGY” AT TOUR SALON, 2019 – PHOTO DOCUMENTATION
+BIOLOGY” at Tour Salon, MTP 2019

 READ MORE ABOUT